BSL Translation of Legal and Health documents - Delivered via QR code

 Director, LLB, TSLI

-Emma is a Director and co-founder of QR-BSL Translation, a qualified solicitor (since 2006) and a TSLI BSL interpreter.
+Emma is a co-founder of QR-BSL Translation, a qualified solicitor (since 2006) and a TSLI BSL interpreter.
 Emma trained and qualified as a solicitor at a large London city law and became an in-house policy expert and then a compliance manager.
 Following a sabbatical to look after her young family, Emma became a legal, compliance and risk manager in the education sector and has significant experience advising charities and Trustee bodies on governance, legislative and regulatory provisions, legal risk and compliance topics.
 Emma works as an interpreter for a range of clients and events and wants to provide the Deaf community with clear, accurate and understandable translation and interpreting of legal documentation.

 Promoting Inclusivity in Accordance with the Equality Act